As an Amazon Associate we earn from qualifying purchases.

 - Raspberries instead of blackberries: Raspberries also work really well if you don’t have blackberries on hand.
 They are slightly sweeter than blackberries, so you get a little less body and a touch of bitterness.

 - Blueberries instead of blackberries: This is like the other side of the spectrum from the raspberries, with mostly sweeter low notes being added to the drink.
-The flavor of blueberry isn’t as pronounced against the ginger, so while they are a decent option, we think blackberries still work best.
+The flavor of blueberry isn’t as pronounced against the ginger, so while they are a decent option, I think blackberries still work best.

 - Lime rather than mint: If you are making this for happy hour, by all means, lime works just fine.
 If you are a big fan of citrus in cocktails, you can really increase the lime factor by zesting a lime into the cup before assembling.
 This will release all the essential oils of the lime and let them perfume into the drink.